20 of the Best Hangover Foods to Ease Your Pain

 So, you had book club last night and one drink turned into four, with nothing but a bowl of chips to soak up all that pinot.
 Oops.
 Now you’re paying the price and you’re desperate for some relief.
 First, the bad news: There is no cure for a hangover (sorry).
 But certain ingredients just might help alleviate some of those pesky symptoms.
-Here, 14 of the best hangover foods, according to the experts.
+Here, 20 of the best hangover foods and drinks to help ease your pain, according to the experts.

 Wait, what actually causes a hangover?

 Excessive drinking prompts a few (bad) things to happen to your body.
-First, when your body metabolizes the alcohol, it causes a by-product of toxins to build up.
+First, when your body metabolizes alcohol, toxins build up as a byproduct.
 Too much booze can also trigger an inflammatory response, as well as irritate the stomach lining and lead to dehydration.
 Cue symptoms like headaches, nausea, fatigue, dizziness and excessive thirst.
 Fortunately, in most cases, hangovers will go away on their own in about 24 hours.
 But you may feel better sooner by consuming the right foods and drink.
 Enter these miracle workers below.
-(Warning: “Hair of the dog” will not cure a hangover—in fact, it’ll only make you feel worse.)
+(Warning: “Hair of the dog” will not relieve a hangover—in fact, it’ll only make you feel worse.)

 Alcohol puts a strain on the liver.
 But happily, our favorite toast topper contains certain compounds that can help protect against liver damage, per a study published in the Journal of Agricultural and Food Chemistry.
 Avocados are also high in potassium, a mineral that’s lost during a drinking binge.
 Guess we know what we’ll be having for breakfast Saturday morning.